carlosnavarroc/carlosnavarroc.github.io/_pages/teaching.md

 * Participation in thesis committees and evaluations
 * Topics spanning AI, computer vision, and biomedical applications
 * Strong integration between teaching, research, and applied projects

+Several of these projects are closely related to my research in computer vision, machine learning, and biomedical engineering (see [Research](/research/)).

 ---